Medical Doctorate Thesis

 A close working relationship between the student and a faculty research mentor is a major goal of this program and is strongly encouraged.
 When laboratory research is performed, it is the responsibility of the faculty advisor to provide all necessary space, equipment and supplies.
 If the project is concerned with clinical or epidemiological investigation, the same commitment to guidance and support is expected.
 Weekly conferences between student and faculty research mentor are encouraged during the course of the research.
 The research must be designed and specifically performed by the student with the advice of the faculty mentor.
 Students may not work jointly on a research project.

 The Yale Journal of Biology and Medicine (YJBM) was founded in 1928 under the initiative of Dean of the Medical School as a place for Yale medical students to publish their original research.
 The Journal became a training ground for medical students, later graduate students, and faculty to familiarize themselves with the inner workings of a scientific journal.

 YJBM is an internationally-distributed, rigorously peer-reviewed and PubMed-indexed journal that has a long history of publishing landmark articles including pieces from philosophers, statesmen, scientists, and physicians such as Harvey Cushing, Ernst Cassirer, Rene Dubos, Edward Kennedy, Donald Seldin, Franklin Epstein, Jack Strominger, Dorothy Horstmann, Ira Mellman, John R. Paul, and Albert Sabin.

 Each September, YJBM publishes the abstracts of award-winning Yale medical student theses.
-We strongly encourage medical students who are doing research to consider submitting review articles or original research, with the permission of or in collaboration with their faculty advisors.
-To learn more about the Journal or to submit a manuscript please visit our website: https://medicine.yale.edu/yjbm/
+The Journal strongly encourage medical students who are doing research to consider submitting review articles or original research, with the permission of or in collaboration with their faculty advisors.
+To learn more about the Journal or to submit a manuscript please visit its website: https://medicine.yale.edu/yjbm/